julstpierre/PenalizedGLMM/README.md

-To find the optimal λ, we can use AIC or BIC
+To find the optimal λ, we can use AIC or BIC as model selection criteria:

 ```julia